Picture: blackthorn blossom. Click here for more April blossom photos.

 Garden escapees

-Forsythia can sometimes be found in semi-wild situations, but that is not true of magnolia, strictly a garden tree, whose enormous pink flowers emerge from their sheaths but usually remain closed in the second half March, and then towards the end of that month or at the start of April open up for their brief moment of glory.
-They fall about ten days later.
+Forsythia can sometimes be found in semi-wild situations, but that is not true of magnolia, strictly a garden tree, whose enormous pink flowers usually come out in the last week of March and then fall in the first or second week of April.

 (In several recent years, magnolias have been quite a bit earlier, flowering in the second week of March in 2020 and 2024, and in the third week of March in 2019.
 But in 2018 flowering did not happen till the third week of April and in 2013 not till the fourth week.
-In 2016 some magnolia flowers appeared in late December due to a very mild winter up to that point, but most came out in late March or early April.)
+In 2016 some magnolia flowers appeared in late December due to a very mild winter up to that point, but most came out at the usual time.)

-Lilac trees – often a garden tree but also found, for example, along railway embankments – also produce masses of mauve flowers from around the second week (the fourth week in 2015, 2018 and 2019, and not till the second week in May in 2016 and the third week in 2021).
+Lilac – often a garden tree but also found, for example, along railway embankments – also produces masses of mauve flowers from around the second week (the fourth week in 2015, 2018 and 2019, and not till the second week in May in 2016 and the third week of May in 2021).
 It can be a little hard to distinguish between buds and full flowers on this plant, as both look quite showy.

 Flowering currant, a garden escapee that is now naturalised on verges, is in full bloom at the start of the month and usually lasts till the end of the second week.
 It has serrated three-lobed leaves like a strawberry and hanging clusters of pink flowers.

-Another prominent garden shrub, this time with orange flowers, is Darwin's barberry, which is generally at its best in the first half of the month but can survive in places for longer.
-Some viburnum flowers may also survive into the first half of April, while rosemary can flower throughout the month if it has not done so earlier in the spring.
+Other prominent garden shrubs in April include Darwin's barberry, with orange flowers, which is generally at its best in the first half of the month but can survive in places for longer.
+Some of the white viburnum flowers that cheered up the winter months may also survive into the first half of the month, while rosemary can flower throughout the month if it has not done so earlier in the spring.

-Bird cherry - more of a garden or park shrub in this part of the country, though it occasionally crops up in the wild - starts to flower in the last ten days or so of the month, but is usually not at its best till May.
+Bird cherry - more of a garden or park shrub in this part of the country, though it occasionally crops up in the wild - starts to flower mid month but is usually not at its best till late in the month or early May.

 Wild shrubs and evergreen foliage

 April is the peak month for gorse flowers, though in some years they are starting to fade in places in the second half.
-Also in the second half broom starts to flower on heathland or sandy soils, though it is not at its best until late in the month (this is the native broom: the showier Spanish broom does not flower until July).
+Also in the second half (possibly earlier in one or two places) broom starts to flower on heathland or sandy soils and is at its best towards the end of the month (this is the native broom: the showier Spanish broom does not flower until July).

 On shrubby downland (and also sometimes in hedgerows or on the sides of chalk railway cuttings) you can see wayfaring tree, a bush rather than a tree.
-Its white umbellifer-like flowerhead can burst into bloom as early as mid April (2011, 2014, 2017, 2019, 2020, 2022 and 2024), not till later in the month (2018 and 2021), or not till the first week of May (2023).
+Its white umbellifer-like flowerhead often burst into bloom around the middle of April, but sometimes not till later in the month (2018 and 2021), or till the first week of May (2023).
 Before they do so there is usually a period when they look like they are in flower but are in fact just white buds.

 Rather hard to spot in woods and on shady verges is redcurrant, which has distinctive-shaped leaves.
-It flowers in the second half (occasionally a bit earlier), but you might struggle to recognise this, as all it produces are tassels of green discs edged with pink.
+It flowers around the middle of the month (occasionally earlier), but you might struggle to recognise this, as all it produces are tassels of green discs edged with pink.
+Holly may start to put out its white flowers in the second half of the April in warmer years, though usually this does not happen until May.

 Expired male yew flowers fall to the ground sometime in middle of the month and can make bright orange-brown carpets under their trees.
 Later in the month you may see the tree putting out new leaf needles on the tips of its twigs.